-- 1. Develop an action plan to be reviewed with Academic Fieldwork Coordinator (AFWC).
+- 1. Develop an action plan during the semester to be reviewed and created in collaboration the with Academic Fieldwork Coordinator (AFWC) and fieldwork supervisor.
 The AFWC is the individual who will approve the action plan.
 When approved, this action plan will be signed by both parties. - 2.
-Create a formal appraisal of the class which carries the burden of information at the fieldwork site (example: Intellectual/Developmental Disabilities is a module in OTS216, Pediatrics is OTS 122). - 3.
-Students are strongly encouraged to work with first year students in OTS 101 lab and open lab and to find work/volunteer work in healthcare until FWII begins in subsequent spring semester.
+If action plan goals are not met before the end of the placement, a formal course audit of the class which carries the burden of information at the fieldwork site (example: Intellectual/Developmental Disabilities is a module in OTS216, Pediatrics is OTS 122) is required. - 3.
+Students are strongly encouraged to work with first year students in labs/open labs and to shadow an OT practitioner in the practice environment in question. - 4.
+Students unsuccessful in fieldwork placements for behavioral/professional instances may be dismissed from the program (see professional skills).